 I knew instinctively i could not continue going forward on the path I was on.
+But my hurt and pain with all things “God” went deep.
 So I was confronted with a critical choice: do I turn one way and grudgingly recommit myself to follow Christ in spite of feeling betrayed by Him?
-Or do I turn in the opposite direction, calling it quits on God and the Church put Christ behind me and just live life where it takes me?
+Or do I turn in the opposite direction, calling it quits on God and the Church, putting Christ behind me and just living life wherever it takes me?

 Thankfully to make the choice I found myself confronted with some critical basic questions: “Did I still believe God exists?”
+(Now I realize it was God helping me work through the trauma.)
 I dug deep to be honest with myself before realizing the answer was a solid, “Yes.”
 Then I sensed the important question, “Do you believe God can lie?”
-Again I dug deep to answer the question and soon realized I truly did believe He either could not or would not, lie.
+Again I dug deep to answer the question and soon realized I truly did believe He either could not or would not lie!

-With that answer I instinctively seemed to know I needed to go back to “Square One” in my Christian faith.
-I desperately needed to discover WHO God REALLY is, what HE has promised and shown us about the Christian life… not what I had mistakenly grown to believe, expect or imagine them to be.
+With that answer I instinctively knew the problem lay somehow with me, not God, and knew I needed to go back to “Square One” in my Christian faith.
+I desperately needed to discover who God REALLY is and what HE has promised and shown us about Himself and following Him—not what I had mistakenly grown to believe, expect or imagine them as being.

-Later while listening to Dr. Dobson on one of his radio broadcasts, he described the emotional trauma a person often experiences when they’ve been sexually violated, how they will often (wrongly or rightfully) direct their anger toward one they believe could have stopped or prevented the attack, but didn’t.
+Later while listening to Dr. Dobson on one of his radio broadcasts, he described the emotional trauma a person often experiences when they’ve been sexually violated—how they will often (wrongly or rightfully) direct their anger toward one they believe could have stopped or prevented the attack, but did not.
 They would then have to confront those feelings of betrayal and distrust if they were to fully recover from the assault.
 His words struck like a flash of light.
-It was exactly how I had been feeing toward God.
-I had been directing my anger toward God for I had trusted Him to always protect me, but felt He had not, yet could have.
+That was exactly how I had been feeling about God!
+I had been directing my anger toward the Father for I had trusted Him to always protect me, but felt He had failed to do so… yet He could have.

 It was then that my many years journey to healing and restoration began.
-But not to what I once was.
+But thankfully not to what I was before.
 God was regrowing me into something much better!

 “The fear of God is the beginning of wisdom,” became very real to me that memorable day.
 And I marvel at where this “new life in Christ” continues to take me.

-Yes.
 I agree.
-Life (and people) can truly be the pits at times!
-And we may not always understand God’s way of doing things, or why he allows certain things to happen to us in this world, but we can truly trust and know that through the ever-changing challenges and blessings of life, HE never changes.
-He remains forever the same: “God is good… all the time.”
-And the opposite is true too, that “All the time… God is good.”
+Life (and, yes, people too) can truly be the pits at times!
+And we may not always understand God’s way of doing things, nor why he allows certain things to happen to us in this world; but we can truly trust and know that through the ever-changing challenges and blessings of life, HE knows what He’s doing and allowing.
+It has purpose.
+And that will never change.
+He remains forever the same: Like the litany says, “God is good… all the time.”
+And then the reverse, “All the time… God is good.”